 The EU Directive on the Energy Performance of Buildings came into force in January 2006, with the aim of reducing energy use and associated emissions from the built environment throughout Europe.

-Each country within the European Union will set minimum standards for energy efficiency in buildings, including the consideration of alternative energy technologies for new buildings and the improvement of the energy performance of existing buildings when renovations are carried out.
+Each country within the European Union set minimum standards for energy efficiency in buildings, including the consideration of alternative energy technologies for new buildings and the improvement of the energy performance of existing buildings when renovations are carried out.
 In the UK, these requirements are being addressed through building regulations and revisions of Part L.

 Only accredited companies can provide EPCs.
 By complying with legislation and following the recommendations supplied with the EPC on how to improve energy efficiency, building owner's can reduce energy bills and cut carbon emissions.